mvirag2000/ROC-Tool/README.md

-The ultimate tool for evaluating an ROC curve to select the threshold value in an imbalanced classifcation problem
+Tool for evaluating an ROC curve to select the best threshold value for imbalanced binary classifcation